dCache/dcache-book2/cookbook-net.md

 + [GridFTP with Pools in a Private Subnet](#gridftp-with-pools-in-a-private-subnet)

 This chapter contains solutions for several non-trivial network configurations.
-The first section discusses the interoperation of DCACHE with firewalls and does not require any background knowledge about DCACHE other than what is given in the installation guide ([???]) and the first steps tutorial ([???][1]).
+The first section discusses the interoperation of dCache with firewalls and does not require any background knowledge about dCache other than what is given in the installation guide ([Chapter 2, Installing dCache](https://www.dcache.org/manuals/Book-2.16/start/in-fhs.shtml)) and the first steps tutorial ([Chapter 3, Getting in Touch with dCache](https://www.dcache.org/manuals/Book-2.16/start/intouch-fhs.shtml)).
 The following sections will deal with more complex network topologies, e.g. private subnets.
 Even though not every case is covered, these cases might help solve other problems, as well.
-Intermediate knowledge about DCACHE is required.
+Intermediate knowledge about dCache is required.

 > **Warning**
 >